vcgalpin/tempdb_simple_web_docker/README.md

 docker stop tempdb_simple_web
 docker start tempdb_simple_web
 ```
 **Note:** This image does *not* provide the functionality of `run-web.sh`.
-This functionality can only be accessed when building the image rather than just running the image.
+This functionality can only be accessed when building the image from the Dockerfile rather than just running the downloaded image as a container.

 ## What it does